ahmed-tasaly/WallMe-Wallpaper/README.md

 - [x] add landscape and portrait mode //currently only for wallhaven ;(
 - [ ] add auto wallpaper changer with the user configuration
 - [ ] add the ability to add images from the device to the favorite page
+- [ ] add support for gif wallpapers
+- [ ] add support for video wallpapers
 - [ ] add more UI I SAID MORE
 - [ ] more plans coming
 - [ ] go to sleep